tkonopka/makealive/docs/server.md

 Let\'s suppose our webpage receives some text from a website visitor (perhaps directly from a comment box, or perhaps from a database request).
 If this text is in `html`, we are almost ready to apply `makealive`.
-BUt if this text is in markdown, we can convert it to html and sanitize it, for example using [showdown](https://github.com/showdownjs/showdown) and [sanitize-html](https://github.com/punkave/sanitize-html).
+But if this text is in markdown, we must first convert it into html and sanitize it, for example using [showdown](https://github.com/showdownjs/showdown) and [sanitize-html](https://github.com/punkave/sanitize-html).

-Let\'s say the text is a variable `myhtml`.
-We can process convert it into a dynamic object my executing the convertion function
+Let\'s say the input is in a variable `myhtml`.
+We can process convert it into a dynamic object by executing the `convert` function

 ```
 var alivediv = makealive.convert(myhtml);
 ```

-The new variable `alivediv` is a new DOM element (a div).
-We can then add this DOM element into the appropriate location on the target web page.
+The new variable `alivediv` contains a new div.
+We can then add it into the appropriate location on the target web page.
 That's it!

 ### Dependencies